nicolechao/springboard-data-science/Capstone 1/Project Report/README.md

 **On the other hand, random forest by nature automatically select useful features for splitting so did not have this issue.**

-Last but not least, we try the Gradient Boosting model.
+Last but not least, we try the Gradient Boosting model, which predict the label of a data point by

+1. Iteratively learning a set of weak models on subsets of the data2.
+Weighing each weak prediction according to each weak learner'sperformance3.
+Combine the weighted predictions to obtain a single weightedprediction

 Initial trial with hyperparameter tuning only on n_estimators shows that RMSE is 63.749581598.